xrf/clh2-openfci/clh2of-simple-format.md

 where `φ` are 2-dimensional harmonic oscillator states.
 The matrix elements are *not* antisymmetrized, because spin has not yet been taken into account.
+Matrix elements that do not conserve `ml` are not included.